MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing-a-driver-through-an-embedded-signature.md

 ---
-title: Test-Signing a Driver Binary Through an Embedded Signature
+title: Test-Signing a Driver Binary through an Embedded Signature
 description: Test-Signing a Driver Binary through an Embedded Signature ms.date: 03/03/2022
 ---